KasarLabs/bitcoin-da/README.md

 - `--signet`: Use the signet network.
 - `--regtest`: Use the regtest network.

+Note: there should be no quotations on any of the argument flags when used.

 ### Examples:

 Run all tests with `debug` logs and backtrace: